 If you've already designed and coded an HTML email in another program, or received HTML from a designer, you can use the Paste in Code feature to create your campaign.

 In this article, you'll learn how to paste HTML code to create an email campaign.

 Before you start

 Here are some things to know before you begin this process.

-- In your HTML code, all images must be hosted on a public server, and all links should be set as absolute paths that point directly to that public server.
-You can also use the Content Manager in your Mailchimp account to host your images and insert image URLs into your HTML code.
+In your HTML code, all images must be hosted on a public server, and all links should be set as absolute paths that point directly to that public server.
+You can also use the content studio in your Mailchimp account to host your images and insert image URLs into your HTML code.

-To create a campaign with pasted HTML code, follow these steps.
+To create an email campaign with pasted HTML code, follow these steps.

 Copy the unsubscribe link and paste it into your code.
 An unsubscribe link is required in all email campaigns.

-Copy the MonkeyRewards badge merge tag and paste it in your code where you want the badge to appear.
+Copy the Referral badge merge tag and paste it in your code where you want the badge to appear.
 The badge is required for free accounts.